-How to respond to feedback about a microaggression
+Responding to feedback about a microaggression at work

 If you find yourself in a situation where someone has approached you with a concern, here are some ways to handle it: